-If you’re looking to install new countertops in your kitchen, you’re not alone – 95% of homeowners looking to renovate say that “kitchen countertops are their top priority this year”, according to a survey done in late 2016.
-Fortunately, there’s a wide variety of interesting, beautiful, and environmentally-friendly countertop materials available in 2017.
+If you’re looking to install new countertops in your kitchen, you’re not alone – 95% of homeowners looking to renovate say that “kitchen countertops are their top priority this year”.

-Below, we’ve listed 15 of the best options for countertops this year, along with each material’s pros and cons, and the average cost of installation.
+This consumer buying guide covers top 15 countertop options, along with each material’s pros and cons, and the average cost to install.

 What it is: You probably already know!
 Granite is a natural stone countertop material which has been highly prized in the kitchen for many years.
-It is available in a wide variety of colors and blends well with many different floorings and wall designs.
-Granite countertops are becoming more and more common thanks to their increased availability and affordability.
+It is available in a wide variety of colors and blends well with many different flooring and wall designs.

 Pros: Because granite is highly sought after and considered beautiful, the countertops will add non-depreciating value to your home.
 It is non-porous and sanitary, heat-resistant, and easy to clean.
 It does not get scratched easily.

 Cons: Granite is very difficult to remove, and should be considered a “forever” upgrade, because you may have to rip out the entire counter if you get sick of it.
 It is expensive when compared to other common countertop materials.

 It is also labor-intensive because it is so heavy, which means that it may require additional structural support than what your counters already offer.
 It must be sealed roughly every 10 years or so to prevent staining, and it can crack if hit by a large, heavy object.

 Not to be confused with countertops labeled “quartz” – which are a kind of manmade composite, consisting of about 90% quartz and 10% resin – quartzite is a relatively new solid-stone alternative to granite or engineered quartz countertops.